nirgodin/Politicians/README.md

 </p>

 ### *Gender Relations*
 The data gathered in this project is clearly most useful for politics analisys, but can be used for other purposes.
 An extremely important and interesting one is gender relations.
-This boxplot - gathering data on the ~50k tweets from the first month of the elections, reveals a huge gender gap in likes and retweets between men and women.
+This boxplot - gathering data on the ~50k tweets from the first month of the elections - reveals a huge gender gap in likes and retweets between males and females.

 <p align="center">
   <img src="/Visualizations/Gender/Traffic%20Boxplot%2015-1-2021.png" width="600">